appgurueu/magic_potions/Readme.md

 ## About

-Help can be found under `config_help.md` in the same folder as this.

 Depends on the latest [`modlib`](https://github.com/appgurueu/modlib) and [`hud_timers`](https://github.com/appgurueu/hud_timers).

 Code licensed under the MIT license.
+Media license is CC0.
 Written by Lars Mueller alias LMD or appguru(eu).

 ## Links